AndyHaas/Salesforce_Project_Management/wiki/Troubleshooting.md

    - If not assigned, contact administrator

 2. **Check App Access**
-   - Go to Setup â†’ Apps â†’ App Manager
+   - Go to Setup †’ Apps †’ App Manager
    - Find "Project Management" app
    - Verify it's assigned to your profile
    - Contact administrator if not assigned